Kitty Hawk Aircargo

-For the Dallas, Texas, based airline that flew in 1978, see Kitty Hawk Airways.

 Kitty Hawk Aircargo was an American cargo airline based on the grounds of Dallas/Fort Worth International Airport and in Grapevine, Texas, U.S. It operated domestic scheduled overnight freight services, as well as air charter services.
 Its main base was Dallas-Fort Worth International Airport, with a hub at Fort Wayne International Airport.

 History

+The company's founder, M. Thomas Christopher, first got his start in the air transport industry in 1976, where as a member of Burlington Northern Airfreight, he volunteered to fly a plane of his own to help a client who had missed a flight.
+He would continue operating this side business beyond his eventual firing from Burlington in 1978, which led to him officially establishing the company as Christopher Charters, Inc. soon after.
+Christopher's one-plane business proved to be a success, with him later acquiring the Dallas-based charter company Kitty Hawk Airways in 1985; both companies merged that same year into the holding group Kitty Hawk, which then established two divisions, one as an air charter service, and the other for charter flights.
+Kitty Hawk was commended for its fast and reliable service, with it being listed among the fastest-growing companies per the Dallas 100 Awards in 1993.

+Bankruptcies

+Financial issues plagued Kitty Hawk, Inc. in the spring of 2000, with maintenance issues and operation costs inciting the need for restructuring.
+On April 20, the company announced its decision to remove founder Christopher as its CEO.
+On May 1, the company filed for Chapter 11 bankruptcy protection.
+After months of reorganization in court, Kitty Hawk, Inc. was released from bankruptcy protection on August 5, 2002, and resumed operations weeks later, relieved from debt.
-On 15 October 2007 Kitty Hawk, Inc. filed again for Chapter 11 bankruptcy.

-On 29 October 2007 Kitty Hawk, Inc. announced it would cease all scheduled network Air and Ground operations, effective immediately, but that it would continue to operate air cargo charter shipments.
+On October 15, 2007, Kitty Hawk, Inc. filed again for Chapter 11 bankruptcy amidst a decrease in demand and heightened operation costs.
+On October 29, Kitty Hawk, Inc. announced it would cease all scheduled network air and ground operations, laying off 500 employees in the process.
+It continued to operate air cargo charter shipments throughout the rest of the year.

-On 20 November 2007 Kitty Hawk Air Cargo began flying for DHL for a two-week minimum, shipping DHL's freight domestically.
-This contract was for five Boeing 737-300s including keeping one at DHL's hub as a backup.
+On November 20, 2007, Kitty Hawk Air Cargo began flying for DHL for a two-week minimum, shipping DHL's freight domestically.
+This contract was for five Boeing 737-300s, including keeping one at DHL's hub as a backup.
 Kitty Hawk continued this flying for four weeks.

-Kitty Hawk flew its last revenue flight, a Boeing 727 horse charter, on January 8, 2008 and its last ever flight the next day, ferrying the aircraft to Ardmore, Oklahoma.
+Kitty Hawk flew its last revenue flight, a Boeing 727 horse charter, on January 8, 2008, and its last ever flight the next day, ferrying the aircraft to Ardmore, Oklahoma.